 While responding officers quickly created a perimeter in an attempt to contain the suspect and officers attempted to locate the suspect within the perimeter, the area was too dense.
 Supervisors requested the assistance of a Texas Department of Public Safety helicopter, which arrived and searched the area extensively but was not able to locate the suspect.

 Denton DWI Lawyer

-If you were arrested for DWI in Denton or a surrounding area of North Texas, you will want to act now to secure yourself legal representation.
-Do not wait to contact The Law Offices of Richard C. McConathy for a winning defense against your criminal charges.
+If you were arrested for DWI in Denton or a surrounding area of North Texas, you will want to act now to secure your legal representation.
+Do not wait to contact the Law Offices of Richard C. McConathy for a winning defense against your criminal charges.